Features

 • Cookware including pots and pans

-• Cooking utensils (sharp knives are a must)
+• Cooking utensils (sharp steak knives are a must)

 • Food storage containers